 - Overlimit fee: $40

-There is no current miles-earning sign-up bonus for the HSBC Revolution card, however you can choose from a welcome gift if you spend at least $800 within a qualifying spend period after your account opening date.
+There is no current miles-earning sign-up bonus for the HSBC Revolution card, however you can earn S$200 cashback if you spend at least $500 within a qualifying spend period after your account opening date.

 The qualifying spending period for the sign-up bonus is based on the date your card account is opened, as follows:

-Existing HSBC cardholders will only be eligible to receive $30 cashback instead of the welcome gifts.
-The welcome bonus is available until 31st August 2020, with full terms and conditions available here.
+Existing HSBC cardholders (excluding Visa Infinite cardholders) will only be eligible to receive up to $60 cashback instead of the welcome gifts.
+The welcome bonus is available until 28th February 2022, with full terms and conditions available here.

 Regular earn rates